achhunna/bart-widget/README.md

 - BART API: [https://www.bart.gov/schedules/developers/api](https://www.bart.gov/schedules/developers/api)
 - Scriptable: [https://scriptable.app/](https://scriptable.app/)

+## Support

+If you encounter any issues or have suggestions for improvements, please open an issue in this repository.

+## Changelog

+### Latest Updates

+- Fixed time display for midnight (12:00 AM) to show correctly instead of "12:NaN AM"
+- Improved time formatting logic to handle all hours consistently
+- All times now display in proper 12-hour format with AM/PM indicators

 ## License

 MIT License - feel free to modify and share!

-## Support

-If you encounter any issues or have suggestions for improvements, please open an issue in this repository.